microstub/microstub.github.io/_posts/2022-12-31-linux-detours.md

 comes in handy.
 Generally, the procedure to hook a specific function is as
 follows:

-- Declare a function pointer with target function signature.
+- Declare a function pointer with target function signature:

 ```
 typedef HRESULT (WINAPI* tDrawIndexedPrimitive)(LPDIRECT3DDEVICE9 pDevice, ...args);
 ```

-- Define detour function with same function signature.
+- Define detour function with same function signature:

 ```
 HRESULT WINAPI hkDrawIndexedPrimitive(LPDIRECT3DDEVICE9 pDevice, ...args)